hvo7/Customer-Retention-Analysis/README.md

 ### Problem Statement
 Which customers should the company prioritize for a targeted marketing campaign to improve customer retention and maximize revenue over the next 6 months?

-The purpose of this project is to identify customers who are at the highest risk of churning such that a targeting campaign would optimize the company's resources.
+## The purpose of this project is to identify customers who are at the highest risk of churning to minimize the amount of financial lose and maximize the

 ### Stakeholder Questions